ppapasaikas/SANJUAN/README.txt

 7. arabidopsis (ath10)

 As input SANJUAN takes either
-1. RNAseq data (FASTQ, FASTQGZ files, only paired-end), or directly
+1. RNAseq data: FASTQ files from paired or single end experiments (raw, gzipped -.gz- or bzipped -.bz2-), or directly
 2. mapped reads (BAM files)

 For adapter removal, trimming and mapping,